pocoproject/poco/NetSSL_Win/doc/README.txt

     setSessionCacheSize(), setSessionTimeout(), sslContext(),
     useCertificate(), usePrivateKey().

-  - SSLManager: the configuration properties used to configure the SSLManager are different from the ones used in NetSSL_OpenSSL.
+  - SSLManager: The configuration properties used to configure the SSLManager are different from the ones used in NetSSL_OpenSSL.
 Please see the SSLManager header file for more information.
     Furthermore, PrivateKeyPassphraseHandler's are not supported.
 The
     initializeClient() and initializeServer() methods therefore do not have the PrivateKeyPassphraseHandler argument.
     The isFIPSEnabled() method is not available.

+  - X509Certificate: Loading a certificate from a file or stream, as well as saving a certificate is not supported.

 Certificate and Certificate Stores